DonnieData/DonnieData.github.io/_posts/2022-8-8-post-sqlite_database_migration.md

 </figure>
   </div>

+#### Query all data into dataframes
--query data from the loaded data model and convert into dataframes
+from the loaded data model and convert into dataframes

 ```python
 #create dictionary with table names that will hold table data